AlexandraIoana/CustomerAPI/README.md

 # Instructions
 The easiest way to run this API is to:

-1. Press the green "Code" button in the top left corner and select "Download ZIP".
+1. Press the green "Code" button in the top right corner and select "Download ZIP".

 2. Unzip the downloaded folder.